RHS Growing Guides

 Planting

-Gages and plums like fertile soil, ideally slightly acidic, with a pH of 6–6.5, but they’re tolerant of a wide range of soils.
+Gages like fertile soil, ideally slightly acidic, with a pH of 6–6.5, although they can tolerate and crop well in a wider range of soils.
 They don’t like to dry out, especially when the fruit is forming, so generally prefer a loamy or clay soil, as long as it doesn’t get waterlogged.

-All plums are best planted during the dormant season, before growth starts in late winter or early spring.
-Bare-root trees are only available while dormant, but containerised trees are available all year round – they can potentially be planted at any time, but will settle in best from late autumn to spring.
+The best time to plant is during the dormant season, usually between November and early March.
+Bare-root trees are only available while dormant, but container-grown trees are available all year round – they can potentially be planted at any time, but will settle in best when planted from late autumn to early spring, and planting in hot, dry conditions should be avoided.

 Planting in a container